University of Wisconsin Data Science DegreeUniversity of Wisconsin Data Science Degree

 What Is Data Science?

 Today, data-savvy professionals who possess the requisite skills in computer science, statistics, applied mathematics, and visualization are in high demand.
-IBM estimates that demand for data scientists and data engineers will grow by 39 percent.
-It also predicts that by 2020, there will be 2.7 million new job openings requiring data and analytics skills each year.
 Professionals with these skills will enable their employers to become high-performance, data-driven organizations that make better decisions based on deep knowledge and understanding.

 Here are just a few of the fields being transformed by data science today: